JEN33NA/websocket-chat/README.md

 ### `local setup
-For ui setup, execute npm run build on the terminal and copy the main.js and main.css in static classpath of resources
+For ui setup, execute npm run build on the terminal and copy the main.js and main.css in static classpath of resources.
+When backend spring boot application is started, it starts on port 8080 which will load UI build modules and setup websocket.